PhantomChain/docs/docs/cookbook/node/README.md

 ---
-title: Ark Node
+title: PHANTOM Node
 ---

-# Ark Node Recipes
+# PHANTOM Node Recipes

-This section of the Ark Ecosystem Cookbook is dedicated to helping you setup and secure your own node on the Ark blockchain.
+This section of the PHANTOM Cookbook is dedicated to helping you setup and secure your own node on the PHANTOM blockchain.